 Pro tip: Even if you don’t have a DSLR camera, you can capture some really nice, close-up shots of flowers with an iPhone’s portrait mode.
 If you are ready to invest in pro tools, I highly recommend the Canon EF 100mm Macro Lens.

 Make Way for Ducklings Statue, Back Bay

-This adorable bronze sculpture located in the Public Gardens is lighthearted reminder to not take life too seriously.
+Any Bostonian will tell you not to miss the Make Way for Ducklings Statue located in the Public Garden.
+This adorable bronze sculpture is lighthearted reminder to not take life too seriously.
 You’ll often find a line of kids in tow hugging, climbing, and feeding the ducklings.

 Pro tip: Definitely research your destination ahead of time for the most photographed spots (you’re way ahead of the curve with this guide!)
 But also allow yourself time to discover unexpected, in-the-moment shots.